Numerical quadrature in the Brillouin zone for periodic Schrodinger operators: Smearing methods

 We recall the following classical result, which is proved as in \cite[Lemma 5.1]{Gontier2016_M2AN}. \begin{lemma} There exists $C \in \R_+$ and $\eta > 0$ such that, for all $Y > 0$ and all $F : \CC^d \to \CC$ that is analytic on $S_Y$ and $\RLat$-periodic on $\R^{d}$, we have

 \end{lemma}

-We see that the greater the region of analyticity of the integrand, the faster the convergence as $L\to\infty$.
+We see that, for a fixed value of $\sigma$, the greater the region of analyticity of the integrand, the faster the convergence as $L\to\infty$.
 We distinguish here the different smearing functions: the Fermi-Dirac function $f_{\rm FD}^\sigma$ has poles at $(2\Z+1)\pi\sigma\ri$ and displays exponential convergence, while the Gaussian-type smearing functions are entire, leading to super-exponential convergence.
 We collect in Lemmas~\ref{lem:nearRealLine}-\ref{lem:farRealLine} estimates on the analytic behavior of the integrands of interest, from which the results in this section proceed.

+We would like to emphasize at this point that, if the value of $\sigma$ is not fixed but depends on $L$, obtaining rates of convergence becomes a more subtle and intricate task.
+We address this issue in more details in Remark~\ref{rem:sigmaadapt}.